Gay and Lesbian Destinations in Florida

 Gay Capital of Florida

-Inland Fort Lauderdale's up-and-coming Wilton Manors neighborhood bustles with gay and lesbian businesses, including inviting cafés and coffeehouses, lively bars and lounges and fine retail and dining options.
+Nearby Wilton Manors bustles with gay and lesbian businesses, including inviting cafés and coffeehouses, lively bars and lounges and fine retail and dining options.
 The city has more than 100 gay-owned establishments including hotels/guesthouses, bars, clubs and restaurants and myriad recreational opportunities.
-It's easy to see why Fort Lauderdale has one of the highest per-capita lesbian and gay populations in the country.

 Gay Community in Key West

 Down south, the subtropical island of Key West takes great delight in marching to its own drum.
-Around the 1970s, gays began relocating there in sizeable numbers, and about a decade later gay and lesbian guesthouses opened to accommodate demand for the destination.
+Gays have been relocating there in sizeable numbers for decades.
 Walk through town today and you'll notice a spirited camaraderie not just among gays and lesbians, but among all types of visitors, whether they're sipping cocktails at a sidewalk cafe along Duval Street or celebrating the sunset at Mallory Square.

 In Key West, you'll find your pick of gay resorts.
-The town was selected Best Gay Resort Town in 2006 and 2008 by readers of Out Traveler and OutTraveler.com.
-There you'll find dozens of historic, intimate gay-friendly guesthouses - many with colorful gardens and ornate architectural details.
+The town was selected Best Gay Resort Town by readers of Out Traveler and OutTraveler.com.
+In Key West, you'll find dozens of historic, intimate gay-friendly guesthouses - many with colorful gardens and ornate architectural details.
 The majority are in historic Old Town.
 The best thing about this relatively small community is that almost anywhere you stay, you're an easy walk from enticing shopping, dining and nightlife.

 Gay South Beach

-South Beach has long been known as the "Gay Riviera," attracting the LGBT crowd with its stunning collection of welcoming Art Deco gems and boutique hotels, but the luxury lodging scene has been heating up across the entire destination.
-In addition to the Ritz-Carlton Hotel and The Setai, the legendary Morris Lapidus-designed Fountainebleau and Eden Roc resorts, (made famous by the 1950s Rat Pack) received multimillion-dollar makeovers in late 2008.
-The hottest newcomers include Canyon Ranch Hotel and Spa Miami Beach, Gansevoort Miami Beach, The Mondrian, The Standard and W Hotel, to name just a few.
+South Beach has long been known as the "Gay Riviera," attracting the LGBTQ crowd with its stunning collection of welcoming Art Deco gems and boutique hotels, but the luxury lodging scene has been heating up across the entire destination.
+In addition to the Ritz-Carlton Hotel and The Setai, there are the legendary Morris Lapidus-designed Fontainebleau and Eden Roc resorts, (made famous by the 1950s Rat Pack), Carillon Miami Wellness Resort and Spa Miami Beach, 1 Hotel South Beach, The Mondrian, The Standard, and W Hotel, to name just a few.

 Gay Attractions and Events Miami

-While Greater Miami has been famously rolling out the welcome mat for gay men and lesbians from around the world for more than two decades, the destination is now experiencing a “gay renaissance.”
-In January 2010, The City of Miami Beach passed Florida’s most progressive human rights law, which included the creation of a city Human Rights Commission.
+Greater Miami has been famously rolling out the welcome mat for gay men and lesbians from around the world for decades as well.
+Years ago, the City of Miami Beach passed Florida’s most progressive human rights law, which included the creation of a city Human Rights Commission.
 As a result, Miami Beach now has one of the strongest human rights measures in the United States; meaning locals and visitors alike are welcome throughout the area.

 On the Gulf Coast, the St. Petersburg/Clearwater area has grown into an increasingly prominent gay and lesbian destination.
 This host to the fast-growing St. Pete Pride Festival has a wealth of lively gay bars and is home to more and more accommodations and resorts that market to gay and lesbian travelers.